AET-CS/aet-cs.github.io/white/AP_shared/truth-tables.md

 The *input* will consist of the following: up to 5 variables from the set "A B C D E", negation "!", and java symbols for and  and or "\|\|", parenthesis and whitespace.

 The output will be a truth table with the appropriate number of rows and values for the variables in alphabetical order.
-(You can assume that no variable are missing, for example "A \&\& D" is not valid input).
+(You can assume that no variable are missing, for example "A &amp;&amp; D" is not valid input).
 The final column of the output will be the truth value for the input expressions given the values found in the row.

-You will be given code that can evaluate expressions such as "true \&\& !(false \|\| true)".
+You will be given code that can evaluate expressions such as "true &amp;&amp; !(false \|\| true)".
 You will provide the remainder of the code for the project, which is divided into several parts.

 ## Part 1 : Decimal to Binary